BrunoScaglione/Language-Parser-GCode/README.md

 <p align="center">
     This project is part of the Embarked Systems Course from the department of Mechatronics of the University of São Paulo (USP).
     It is a G code parser built with ANTLR in Python.
-The main goal of the project was to learn to build a language parser and test it.
+The main goals of the project were to learn to build a language parser and test it.
 </p>

 ## Features